Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 “Or villains,” the doctor agreed. “…but only a very few ever do.
 That’s because the genes need some sort of catalyst to trigger a change.
 Have you by chance been exposed to any superhuman DNA recently?
 Bodily fluids, a blood transfusion, perhaps?”

 “Well, yes,” she agreed, thinking of Sanjay and all the times they’d been together over the past several weeks.
 There were other things that she didn’t want to think about, that she would have preferred not to think about ever again, and she pushed those things away.
 Stubbornly they refused to go, kept coming back again and again.
 Her stomach roiled and tears peppered her eyes, but her intense journalist’s curiosity kept her from breaking down.
-Breaking down would be something that simply had to wait for another time because for now she needed to get the story.
+Breaking down would be something that simply had to wait for another time, because for now she needed to get the story.
 She shoved the memories away with all her might, and this time, thankfully, they stayed gone. “…but Dr. Bonaventure, you can’t be saying that becoming a superhero is like catching an STD, can you?”

 “No, no. No no no. Not at all.
 If it was, we’d be swimming in superheroes by now.
 The superhumans, they tend to be…well.”
-Dr. Bonaventure realized he was going off a tangent and cleared his throat.
+Dr. Bonaventure seemed to realize he was going off a tangent and cleared his throat.
 “No. Exposure to hero DNA helps prime a human body to make the change, it’s like seeding a cloud, you might say, or perhaps giving your body a recipe to follow.
 But it takes something else to trigger the metamorphosis.
 Hmm.
 It occurs to me, Miss Rose, that if you’ve been around superheroes…”

 “Or villains,” she prompted.